 Think about it another way.

-When an event happens how would someone else deal with it.
+When an event happens how would someone else deal with it?
 We all deal with events differently, which shows that there are indeed different ways to deal with events.
-We can choose.
+Therefore, we can choose.

 Lesson 4 – Who are you trying to become?
 Do it.

 I talk a lot about agility and the culture of organisations being nothing more than behaviours.
-I ponder in amazement at why organisations that were once great places to work become toxic and hit the news for all of the wrong reasons.
+I ponder in amazement why organisations that were once great places become slow, toxic and hit the news for all of the wrong reasons.

-It’s because leaders and managers are keeping their eyes on the prize, on the exit, on the goals, on the money.
-They are often relying on events outside of their control and trying to force the world to meet their demands, pushing people to work harder, morphing the system of work and twisting behaviours of people in the process.
+It’s often because leaders and managers are keeping their eyes on the prize, on the exit, on the goals, on the money and losing themselves in the process.
+They are often relying on events outside of their control and trying to work harder pushing for more, morphing the system of work and twisting behaviours of people in the process.

 As Epictetus reminds us.
 We must first say to ourselves what we would be, then do it.
 And I take from this lesson that he is saying who we are as a person, not what we will own, how much money we will have in the bank, not our job title or how many companies we’ve started and sold.
-But who we are.
+But who we are as a person.
+Who we are in our character as John Wooden would say.

-When we focus on who we are and who we are trying to become, we must then get to work trying to live up to this ideal each day.
+When we focus on who we are and who we are trying to be each day, we get a chance to prioritise where we spend our energy and attention, how to behave and what to focus on.
 How should we behave?
 What should we do?
 Who should we spend time with?
+What high bar of behaviour will I hold no matter what is going on around me?

 Hold a high bar of behaviours.
-Hold people to account for their behaviours.
-Nudge people to become a better version of themselves.
+Hold people to a high standard too, so they can become a better version of themselves.
 Don’t accept behaviours that bring down the team.
-And always address illegal, immoral, dangerous, oppressive and rude behaviours.
+And always address illegal, immoral, dangerous, oppressive and rude behaviours – head on – there’s no place for that in our workplace.
 That way, you’ll build a great culture and not hit the headlines for all of the wrong reasons.

 “A gem cannot be polished without friction, nor a man perfected without trials.”

-It doesn’t make them any more pleasant, but as we’ve learned – we get to decide how we deal with life.
+It doesn’t make them any more pleasant, but as we’ve learned – we get to decide how we deal with these trials and events.

-In your time as a manager you will face many obstacles and tests.
-A positive way to look at them is that they are growing your character.
-They are moulding you into a better person – if you let them.
+In your time at work you will face many obstacles and tests too.
+They will help you be a better person – if you let them.

 Lesson 6 – Consider how amazing your existence is